 Well, security is one of the primary concerns of any organization.
-Most companies spend a considerable portion of their profits in ensuring security of assets.
+Most companies spend a considerable portion of their profits in ensuring the security of assets.
 ERP comes with security features free-of-cost, effectively saving a lot of money.

 ERP systems also help to enhance overall transparency in an organization.
-The allocation of access to only authorized personnel as well as restricting the updating of database (known as role-based model) to a select few helps to ensure data is transparent to everyone.
+The allocation of access to only authorized personnel as well as restricting the updating of the database (known as the role-based model) to a select few helps to ensure data is transparent to everyone.

-2. Automated processes
+2. Automated Processes:

 There are a number of metrics that are needed for decision-making and setting future goals.
 However, in very large organizations, calculating those metrics manually is a very slow, inefficient and resource-consuming process.

-ERP solves this problem by automating the calculation of such metrics, like sales forecast, profit trends, resource consumption etc. Reports could be generated automatically without the scope of human error.
-Hence, you leverage your ERP software to increase the overall efficiency while cutting down the costs.
+ERP solves this problem by automating the calculation of such metrics, like a sales forecast, profit trends, resource consumption etc. Reports could be generated automatically without the scope of human error.
+Hence, you leverage your ERP software to increase overall efficiency while cutting down the costs.

-3. Good data
+3. Good Data: